Happy Valentine’s Day. Your carrier loves you. They sent you a SPIFF to prove it.

 Oh, and there’s a cap.
 First 50 deals.
 Across the entire region.
 So realistically, the five partners who already had pipeline in motion are going to sweep it before you finish reading the terms and conditions.
 You’ll get a “SPIFF fully allocated” email sometime in March.
 They’ll thank you for participating.
 You’ll delete it while standing in line at Starbucks and feel nothing, because you’ve done this before.

-I've done this for long enough that I can spot a real SPIFF from a fake one in about ten seconds.
+I’ve done this for long enough that I can spot a real SPIFF from a fake one in about ten seconds.
+If you want to understand how vendors actually design SPIFFs, that primer is worth your time.
 Real SPIFFs have realistic timelines.
-They apply to products you're already selling.
-They don't cap out before most partners can blink.
-If a SPIFF requires you to do something you weren't already doing, on a timeline that doesn't match a real sales cycle, it's not an incentive.
-It's a newsletter.
+They apply to products you’re already selling.
+They don’t cap out before most partners can blink.
+If a SPIFF requires you to do something you weren’t already doing, on a timeline that doesn’t match a real sales cycle, it’s not an incentive.
+It’s a newsletter.

-My rule is simple: if the SPIFF expires before I could realistically close a deal from scratch, it wasn't meant for me.
+My rule is simple: if the SPIFF expires before I could realistically close a deal from scratch, it wasn’t meant for me.
+It’s the same logic as comp plan changes every February — the timing is designed to benefit the carrier, not you.
 It was meant for a spreadsheet.
 Delete the email.
 Go work your pipeline.
 Your pipeline loves you back.
+And if you’re still figuring out how channel partners make money without chasing phantom incentives, start there.